SpaCE-Lab-MSU/Avian-Interaction-Database/L0/AvianInteractionData_ENTRY_INSTRUCTIONS.md

     - Example text (don't forget the quotes, OR) to enter into Google Scholar Advanced Search "Find articles with all of the words" (note that this species has not had a name change):
     - **EXAMPLE: "Pyrilia haematotis" OR "Brown-hooded parrot"** - [this search yielded 216 results](https://scholar.google.com/scholar?as_q=&as_epq=&as_oq=%22Brown+hooded+parrot%22+%22Pyrilia+haematotis%22&as_eq=&as_occt=any&as_sauthors=&as_publication=&as_ylo=&as_yhi=&hl=en&as_sdt=0%2C23).
     - *If this does not turn up any results, try searching just Common or Scientific name separately.*
   - If the Google Scholar Advanced Search returns too many records, you can try to refine the search.
-To refine a search you need to add AND as a term after the species names and then paste the list of interaction search keywords found in [interaction_keywords_GoogleScholar.txt]([intraction_keywords_GoogleScholar.txt](https://github.com/SpaCE-Lab-MSU/Avian-Interaction-Database/blob/f93b6597a07c2e30b8f8ebe1d396cbd393dba9c8/L0/interaction_keywords_GoogleScholar.txt)), with each separated by OR.
+To refine a search you need to add AND as a term after the species names and then paste the list of interaction search keywords found in [interaction_keywords_GoogleScholar.txt](intraction_keywords_GoogleScholar.txt), with each separated by OR.
 Note that some of these words have " * " meaning that the end of the word can vary (such as prey* for prey and preying).
 Here is the example text for the Brown-headed parrot FYI the Google Scholar Search limit is 256 characters, including spaces):
     - "Pyrilia haematotis" OR "Brown-hooded parrot" AND "biotic interact*" OR "species interact*" OR interact OR interspec* OR conspecific OR amensal* OR "brood parasit*" OR "egg-dump*" OR "egg dump*" OR "dump* egg*" OR sympatr* OR "same range" OR associate OR co-occur* OR commensal* OR "cavity nest*" OR woodpecker OR sapsucker OR excavat* OR flicker OR mimic* OR adopt* OR scaveng* OR "nest* together" OR "communal nest*" OR "communal roost* OR steal* OR stole* OR compet* OR crech* OR "mutual allopreen" OR comigrat* OR co-migrat* OR "migrat* together" OR "forag* flock" OR feed* OR "same flock" OR "mixed flock*" OR forag* OR hybrid OR interbreed* OR kleptoparasit* OR aggregat* OR mob* OR alarm OR "nest take*" OR trophic OR predat* OR prey*
     - Press Enter or the Search icon to the right of the search bar.
 This will return a set of papers and other reference literature.
     - *IMPORTANT: If nothing results from this more involved search, check how Google Scholar is coding your search in the searchbar - sometimes it adds "AND" "OR" many times between words, which is incorrect.
 Click on Advanced Search to see how it is coding your search - fix any errors.*